legislation/clml-schema/README.md

 * Change #172576876 Removed some effects attributes (AffectingCommencementSections, AffectingExtentSections, AffectedExtentSections, NewRandomSeq) as data is not required or is duplicate

-* Change #172451773 Deleted top-level schema schemaLegislationBase-v1-0.xsd as it is not used any more.
-The XSLT LegXSD2PubXSD.xsl has been modified to create a TSO namespace version (from legislation.xsd) to deploy to legacy systems.

-* Change #172575932 Remove top level schema definition of DocumentMainType (no longer required) and move to schemaCommon.xsd

 * Change #172251211 Add FootnoteRef to ChangeType (FootnoteRef now allowed in elements Addition, Repeal, Substitution)

 * Change #172208478 Remove CommentaryRef from all structures apart from Pnumber and inline text models, add to Acronym and Abbreviation